The Ravitch procedure can treat both pectus excavatum and pectus carinatum. With this method, the deformed cartilages are cut away on every side.

 - stabilization of orthopedic material in the wanted position

-Due to its good results, this surgical method was becoming extremely popular, despite its complexity and its many complications.
+Due to its good results, this surgical method was becoming extremely popular, despite its complexity and many complications.

 Ravitch Surgical Procedure Step-by-Step